cloudfoundry/smb-volume-release/README.md

 You can refer to the [Cloud Foundry docs](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html#smb) for testing and general usage information.

-## Testing with azurefilebroker

-We don't currently provide ops files in this release that include the azurefilebrokerpush errand, but you can make one fairly easily, or refer to an older version of this release.
-Once you have the azure file broker installed, you can use the instructions below to create an azure file service.

-## Create an SMB volume service with an existing storage account on Azure

-1. type the following:

-    ```bash
-    $ cf create-service smbvolume AzureFileShare myVolume -c '{"storage_account_name":"<YOUR-AZURE-STORAGE-ACCOUNT>"}'
-    $ cf services
-    ```

-## Create an SMB volume service with a new storage account on Azure

-1. type the following:

-    ```bash
-    $ cf create-service smbvolume AzureFileShare myVolume -c '{"storage_account_name":"<YOUR-AZURE-STORAGE-ACCOUNT>, "location":"<YOUR-LOCATION>"}'
-    $ cf services
-    ```

-    **NOTE**:

-    - Please see more details about parameters [here](./docs/broker-development.md#parameters-for-provision).
-    - The Azure file share only can be bound to your application in Linux when they are in the same location.

 ## Follow the cf docs to deploy and test a sample app

-Test instructions are [here](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html#smb-sample)
-# BBR Support for azurefilebroker
-The smbbroker uses credhub as a backing store, and as a result, does not require separate scripts for backup and restore, since credhub itself will get backed up by BBR.
+Test instructions are [here](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html#smb-sample) The smbbroker uses credhub as a backing store, and as a result, does not require separate scripts for backup and restore, since credhub itself will get backed up by BBR.
-For azurefilebroker, if you are using [Bosh Backup and Restore](https://docs.cloudfoundry.org/bbr/) (BBR) to keep backups of your Cloud Foundry deployment, consider including the [enable-azurefile-broker-backup.yml](https://github.com/cloudfoundry/smb-volume-release/blob/master/operations/enable-azurefile-broker-backup.yml) operations file from this repository when you redeploy Cloud Foundry.
-This file will install the requiste backup and restore scripts for service broker metadata on the backup/restore VM.

 # Troubleshooting
 If you have trouble getting this release to operate properly, try consulting the [Volume Services Troubleshooting Page](https://github.com/cloudfoundry-incubator/volman/blob/master/TROUBLESHOOTING.md)